nielsleadholm/itsnotatumah/scripts/htc_vive/README.md

 ### Pair the Tracker with the Base Stations

 #### Power on the Tracker
 - Press the tracker’s Power button.
 A short press (1 second) turns it on.
-The LED should start blue then turn green if it has been paired before).
+The LED should start blue then turn green if it has been paired before.
 If it hasn’t been paired to the dongle/PC yet, it will blink blue seeking connection.

 #### Plug the Vive Tracker USB dongle into the PC
 - Initiate Pairing Mode: If the tracker isn’t automatically connecting, put it into pairing mode.
 Hold down the tracker's power button for about 2 seconds until the LED starts blinking blue (this indicates it's in pairing mode).
 In the SteamVR status window on your PC, click the menu and navigate to Devices > Pair Controller.
 (Trackers are paired through the same interface used for controllers.)